Mac keeps Crashing? Solved in 7 Ways [2023 Guide] - Qiling

 5. Incompatible Software and Hardware

-If you are using a very old Mac or an Apple silicon Mac, your Mac will most likely crash due to incompatible software.
-Here's how, Although Apple silicon Macs have been available for some time, many applications are still transitioning to support Apple silicon Macs.
-Rosetta is used to translating the apps made for Intel Macs for Apple silicon Macs.
+If you have an old Mac or an Apple silicon Mac, it may crash due to outdated software, as many apps are still transitioning to support Apple silicon Macs.
+Rosetta is used to translate Intel Mac apps for Apple silicon Macs.

 Solutions: Troubleshoot and Fix Mac Keeps Crashing Issue